France national rugby league team: 1930s

 On New Year's Eve 1933, England and Australia played in Paris – the first game of rugby league football in France.
 The match was one-sided, with Australia winning 63-13 in front of a crowd of about 5,000, but the seed was sown.
 French rugby union players, disgruntled that France had been suspended from the Five Nations Championship, formed the "Ligue Francaise de Rugby à XIII" on 6 April 1934.
 Jean Galia, a former rugby union international and champion boxer, led France on a six-match tour of England in 1934 and they recorded their first win in Kingston upon Hull.
 The national team's first game was in Paris on 15 April 1934, losing 21-32 to England in front of a crowd of 20,000.
 By 1939, the French League had 225 clubs and the national side won the 1938–39 European Rugby League Championship where they became the first French team in any sport to beat England at home.

 1940s

-The game of rugby league suffered in France during the Second World War, as administrators had rugby league banned.
+The game of rugby league suffered in France during the Second World War, after the Vichy government under the right-wing agenda of Marshal Petain, outlawed the sport.
 Some players and officials of the sport were punished (not reinstated in the French rugby union), whilst the total assets of the rugby league and its clubs were handed over to the union.
-After the war the French game was re-established and the French became one of rugby league's major powers, competing in the Rugby League World Cup and in major international series against Great Britain, Australia and New Zealand, despite continuing persecution (including remaining unable to call itself rugby until 1989, being called "jeu à XIII" (the game [played] in 13), which was an expression coined by Jean Gallia).
+After the war the game was re-established and the French became one of rugby league's major powers, competing in the Rugby League World Cup and in major international series against Great Britain, Australia and New Zealand despite continuing persecution.
+The sport was unable to call itself rugby until 1989, being called "jeu à XIII" (the game [played] in 13), which was an expression coined by Jean Gallia).
 In 1949, they became the first French sporting team to win at Wembley Stadium.